MurhafSousli/ngx-wordpress/README.md

 ### Services:

- - `WpCollection`    Service to get a collection of endpoint type.
+ - `WpCollection`    Service to get a collection of objects (posts).
- - `WpModel`         Service to get a single object of endpoint type by id.
+ - `WpModel`         Service to get/add/update/delete a single object (post) by id.
  - `WpState`         Class to configure the library (e.g. wordpress base url).

 ### Helper Classes: